-Since brown shrimp remaining in the deeper portion of the bays would be 112 mm on 12 July and those already in the gulf would be 112 mm by the end of

-June, the recommended opening date was 16 July.
-This date complies with the minimum 45 day closure as mandated by the Shrimp Conservation Act of 1959.
+Since brown shrimp remaining in the deeper portion of the bays would be 112 mm on 1 July and those already in the gulf would be 112 mm by the end of June, an earlier opening than the scheduled 15 July opening was indicated.
+Longer tidal durations, when major movement of shrimp from the bays to the gulf occur, were predicted for 2-8 July.
+In order to allow small shrimp emigrating during this time period to disperse from the passes, the recommended opening date was 30 minutes after sunset on 8 July 1990.
+This date complies with the minimum 45-60 day closure as mandated by the Shrimp Conservation Act of 1959.